RenderKit/embree/README.md

     cd build
     ccmake ..

-Per default CMake will use the compilers specified with the `CC` and `CXX` environment variables.
+Per default, CMake will use the compilers specified with the `CC` and `CXX` environment variables.
 Should you want to use a different compiler, run `cmake` first and set the `CMAKE_CXX_COMPILER` and `CMAKE_C_COMPILER` variables to the desired compiler.
-For example, to use the Intel® Compiler instead of the default GCC on most Linux machines (`g++` and `gcc`), execute
+For example, to use the Clang compiler instead of the default GCC on most Linux machines (`g++` and `gcc`), execute

-    cmake -DCMAKE_CXX_COMPILER=icpc -DCMAKE_C_COMPILER=icc ..
+    cmake -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang ..

-Similarly, to use Clang set the variables to `clang++` and `clang`, respectively.
-Note that the compiler variables cannot be changed anymore after the first run of `cmake` or `ccmake`.

 Running `ccmake` will open a dialog where you can perform various configurations as described below in [CMake Configuration].
 After having